 mysql://root@localhost/nglayouts is a DSN to your MySQL database.

 $ DATABASE=pgsql://user:pass@localhost/nglayouts composer test

-Run the API tests by calling
+Run the REST API tests for layout editing app by calling

-composer test-api from the repo root:
+from the repo root:

 $ composer test-api